matthewsides/Networking/README.md

 ### Evalutation

-Requires more cable length than a linear topology.
-If the hub, switch, or concentrator fails, nodes attached are disabled.
+The network essentially based on the feedback and upon review, though meets the requirements could have been improved as the use of the star topology required more cable length than a linear topology.
+In a small area, in this scenario a home the wires could prove haphazardous.
+Whilst if the switch (concentrator/hub) fails nodes attached are disabled.This means that the hardware is centralised and  depedant on the switch and unaccessable if the switch fails.